Site Overlay

 They do this through comprehensive assessments, personalized training, and recommendations for adaptive equipment or vehicle modifications.

-This includes evaluating a person’s physical, cognitive, and visual skills, as well as providing training for driving and other forms of transportation, such as public transit or walking.
+This includes evaluating a person’s physical, cognitive, and visual skills, as well as providing driving and other transportation training, such as public transit or walking.

 What they do

-Comprehensive evaluations: OTs conduct both clinical and on-road assessments to evaluate an individual’s skills and safety for driving.
+Comprehensive evaluations: OTs conduct both clinical and on-road assessments to evaluate an individual’s driving skills and safety.

 Vehicle and equipment recommendations: They provide recommendations and training on adaptive equipment, vehicle modifications, and specialized seating for passengers.